-Your 200-300 word abstract must reach the organizers by 15 July, 2011 to be considered for inclusion in the Conference.
-Entries can be submitted in English, French or Spanish to extension2011@cta.int with a copy to info@fara-africa.org and info@g-fras.org.
+The call for abstracts and papers for the International Conference on Innovations in Extension and Advisory Services: Linking Knowledge to Policy and Action for Food and Livelihoods, which will take place in Nairobi, Kenya is now open.
+Your abstract must reach the organizers by 15 July, 2011 to be considered for inclusion in the Conference.
+Entries can be submitted in English, French or Spanish to extension2011@cta.int with a copy to info@fara-africa.org; info@g-fras.org.
+Upon receiving approval of the abstract, a full paper must be submitted to the organizers by September 30, 2011.